 “OK,” Griffin says.
 “We’re gonna cut one of these guys up and let you see the muscles.”

-The next Camp Brisket will be held January 2020 at Texas A&M University.
 To enter the lottery for tickets, you must be a member of Foodways Texas.
-For more information, visit foodwaystexas.org.
+For more information and lottery dates, visit foodwaystexas.org.

 Watching his demonstration of brisket anatomy and trimming techniques are about 70 campers who literally won a lottery just to be here on a bright but cool January day at a lecture hall on the College Station campus.
 Griffin, a meat scholar, slices through about 15 pounds of raw, packer-cut brisket to reveal its two parts, the leaner flat and the fattier point.